A Chiastic Reconfiguration Of Zechariah 1-6

 Retranslation notes for Zechariah 4

-[a] vs 5 Used ESV translation for the verse as it is closer to the Hebrew.
+[a] vs 5 Used ESV translation for the verse, as it is closer to the Hebrew.

 [b] vs 9 Added closing quote after "complete it".